OPersian/url_shortener/README.md

 Prerequisites:
 - ensure `.env` contains prod settings (see `config/environment/prod.env.example`);
-- you might also want to remove existing containers and related volumes, if any:
+- you might also want to remove existing devstack containers and related volumes, if any:
 ```
-sudo docker-compose down -v
+sudo docker-compose -f docker-compose-dev.yml down -v
 ```

 Commands to build, run or run-and-build respectively are provided below.